tlandron/PCBS_ModelRecovery/README.md

 ## Conclusion
-Ccl of the model recovery
+The model recovery shows that the fitting procedure is reliable.
+The first part focused on the difference between a reference value for each of the two parameters of interest and their recovered values from 10 000 simulations, in four different-sized subsets (12, 24, 48 and 96 subjects).
+While the fitting procedure slightly overestimates both parameters, such overestimations only represent around 0.005/0.209 = 2% of the mean probability of reversal fixed value across the two tasks and 0.05/1.24 = 4% of the mean choice variability fixed value across the two tasks.
+The second part studied the sensitivity of the fitting procedure to discriminate a difference in the parameters values between the two tasks, in a subset of 24 subjects.
+The "threshold" found for each parameter only represents 0.05/..(difference prev between tasks).. = ... % of the difference in the probability of reversal between the two tasks in the actual data and 0.3/..(difference beta between tasks).. = ... % of the difference in choice variability between the two tasks in the actual data.

 What this project has brought to me:
-- starting (almost) from scrath MATLAB language
+- I started almost from strach MATLAB language, I now have strong bases of it;
-- a first hand-on on the data I'll be using for the long internship during the second semester
+- I got a first hand-on on the data I'll be using for the long internship during the second semester.

+How to improve the recovery procedure:
+- An easy way would be to increase the number of simulations, especially in the second part: more t-tests as well as more differences tested would sharpen the measure of sensitivity.